larcher/hubot-capmetro/README.md

     larcher: hubot next 19
     hubot: Next 19 heading N will arrive in 5 minutes (04:21 PM)

+If that bus is too soon, you can ask when the next one is coming:

     larcher: hubot, next 19 after that
     hubot: Second 19 heading N will arrive in 26 minutes (04:42 PM)

 And here's an example of the default direction setting.
 To be able to retrieve times for the 803 going north and south from Guadalupe at UT's West Mall, you might configure Hubot like this:

     export HUBOT_CAPMETRO_BUSES='{ "803N": 5865, "803S": 497 }'
     export HUBOT_CAPMETRO_DEFAULT_DIR='N'